Flying with kids can be an overwhelming feat for many families. We layout everything you need to know before flying with a baby

 So you’ve got your flights booked, you’ve checked in, made it through security and boarded the airplane.
 This, for me, is where I consider the trip to have “officially” begun!
 Here are a few tricks for making the best of your time in a flying canister.

 When you fly with children, there are a few things that the flight attendants will brief you on at the beginning of the flight.
 These usually include seatbelt/carrying instructions and tips on how to make the flight more comfortable for everyone on board.

 If you have a long flight, a few soft cover storybooks are great to bring. small puppets are also a great way to bring some smiles to your little one as you cruise through the air.

 Children can suffer from ear pain during flights due to their inability to make their ears pop during pressure changes.
 Having a bottle, soother or breastfeeding your child during take-off and landing can help your child’s ears pop by inducing a sucking motion.

 Don’t expect help

 We always travel with the motto “hope for the best, but expect the worst”.
 Airlines are generally quite good at helping parents through the flying process, but anyone can have a bad day, and rules are rarely in place to help the customer.
 Don’t be afraid to ask for help, but don’t be surprised if you don’t get it.

 Changing your baby in flight

 Most passenger airplanes have at least one bathroom on the flight with a fold-down change table on it.
-It’s snug in there without the change table down, and it’s even cozier with two bodies and a change table taking up space, but at least you have a flat spot to work with.
+It’s snug in there without the changing table down, and it’s even cozier with two bodies and a changing table taking up space, but at least you have a flat spot to work with.

 Flying with a baby